 Sleep occurs in a series of REM and non-REM sleep stages throughout the night often referred to as ultradian rhythms.

-Relates to more of a deeper sleep.
-Non-REM sees the body temperature drop, heart rate fall and the brain not using as much energy as it normally would.
+Non-REM relates more to deeper sleep.
+Non-REM sees your body temperature and heart rate fall, while your brain requires less energy.
 Non-REM can be broken into three stages: 1 / 2 / 3.

-Normally each sleep cycle would go through the Non-REM stages 1 > 2 > 3 followed by a period of slow wave sleep, then go back through Non-REM 3 > 2 > 1 followed by a REM stage.
-This may occur a number of times throughout the night depending on the individual.
+Normally each sleep cycle would go through the Non-REM stages 1 > 2 > 3 followed by a period of slow-wave sleep, then go back through Non-REM 3 > 2 > 1 followed by a REM stage.
+This might occur a number of times throughout the night depending on the individual.

 Typically as the night progresses there is less time spent in Stage 3 Non-REM sleep and more time in REM sleep.

 Nowadays people are naturally sleeping less and unfortunately getting less quality sleep as well.

 Obvious factors like work-related stress, working night shifts, travelling especially long distances and stimulants like caffeine and alcohol can affect the quality of sleep that you have.